funkypozzy/firmware/README.md

 - Arducam IMX462 STARVIS Camera Module (~40€, raspberry not included)
 - a bare camera board GK7205V300 + 5MP IMX33 Sony Starvis sensor + wifi (33€ on Aliexpress).
 I salvaged a 12V power supply from an old router.

 My choice was the GK7205V300 + IMX335.
-It was delivered with a stock firmware and a rich featured web interface, but I was completely disappointed when I realized that installing a browser plugin named "VideoPlayTool.exe" was mandatory.
+It was delivered with a chinese looking stock firmware and a rich featured web interface, but I was completely disappointed when I realized that installing a browser plugin named "VideoPlayTool.exe" was mandatory.
 No chance to access the web interface via Android Chrome since plugin installation is not possible.

-Hopefully the open source firmware OpenIPC was available for this board and the web interface doesn't require special plugins.
+Hopefully the open source firmware OpenIPC was available for this board.

 ## FLASHING THE ORIGINAL FIRMWARE